MAGNET HEALTHCARE ORGANIZATION

 The Beacon also provides nursing care units a way to better measure systems, outcomes and environments.

-Once again, University Hospital is ranked the best hospital in the San Antonio metro area and 17th in Texas, according to U.S. News & World Report’s 2012-13 Best Hospitals Rankings.
-The 23rd annual rankings, announced in July, judge medical centers on their competence and experience in caring for patients with even the most complex medical problems.
+For the third consecutive year, University Hospital is the best hospital in the San Antonio metro area and 6th in Texas (up from 17th last year), according to U.S. News & World Report’s 2013-14 Best Hospitals Rankings.
+The 24th annual rankings recognize hospitals that excel in treating the most challenging patients.

 PLATINUM PERFORMANCE ACHIEVEMENT AWARD